Michael Oher: Professional career

+Pre-draft

+Already in 2008, Oher was projected as one of the top prospects for the 2009 NFL draft.

+Baltimore Ravens

-Already in 2008, Oher was projected as one of the top prospects for the 2009 NFL Draft.
-The Baltimore Ravens drafted Oher with the 23rd pick in the first round of the 2009 NFL Draft.
+The Baltimore Ravens selected Oher with the 23rd pick in the first round of the 2009 NFL draft.
 The Ravens had acquired the pick from the New England Patriots in exchange for their first- and fifth-round draft picks.
 The Tuohy family was there to witness his draft day selection.

-Baltimore Ravens

-On July 30, 2009, Oher signed a five-year, $13.8 million contract with the Baltimore Ravens.
+On July 30, 2009, Oher signed a five-year, $13.8 million contract with the Ravens.
 He started the 2009 season as right tackle, but was moved to left tackle after an injury to lineman Jared Gaither.
 In week eight, he returned to right tackle.

 Oher started every game in 2009, eleven at right tackle and five at left tackle.
 He played right tackle in his first post-season game, January 10, 2010, against the New England Patriots, and did not allow a single sack as the Ravens won 33–14.

 Oher was second in the voting for Associated Press' NFL Offensive Rookie of the Year Award, with six votes.

 Prior to the 2010 NFL season, Oher was moved to the left tackle position.
 During the 2011 pre-season, the Ravens announced that Oher would be moving back to the right side.
-On February 3, 2013, Oher won his first Super Bowl ring after the Ravens defeated the San Francisco 49ers 34–31 in Super Bowl XLVII.
+On February 3, 2013, Oher won a Super Bowl ring as the Ravens' starting right tackle as the team defeated the San Francisco 49ers 34–31 in Super Bowl XLVII.